Vietnam jails its ‘most famous activist’ for nine years

-In sentencing Trang, the Hanoi People’s Court gave her even more years in prison than the seven to eight prosecutors had requested.
+In sentencing Trang, the Hanoi People’s Court gave her more time in prison than the seven to eight years prosecutors had requested.

 Trang, who was repeatedly interrupted by the judge during the trial, rejected all the charges.
 Her lawyers said she was informed of her trial date only a day before.

-There was heavy security at the courthouse with anti-riot police on hand and checkpoints on the main roads leading to the area, as well as a heavy presence of plain clothes agents.
+There was heavy security at the courthouse, with anti-riot police on hand and checkpoints on the main roads leading to the area, as well as numerous plainclothes agents.

-“The trial was held under tight security control, which is not new for trials of this kind,” said Le Van Luan, one of the five lawyers of Trang.
+“The trial was held under tight security control, which is not new for trials of this kind,” said Le Van Luan, one of the five lawyers for Trang.
 “The judge handed down a sentence that is heavier than what prosecutors recommended.
 That’s unusual.”

 “Trang was in good spirits,” he told The Washington Post as he was leaving the courthouse, adding that they would appeal to a higher court within 15 days.